zhengfuli/metasquares-alpha-zero-general/README.md

-# chinese-checkers-alpha-zero-general
+# chinese-checkers-alpha-zero
-A chinese checkers game AI trained based on AlphaZero
+A chinese checkers game AI based on AlphaZero algorithm